CumulusNetworks/docs/content/cumulus-netq-32/Manage-Deployment/Install-NetQ/_index.md

 weight: 190
 toc: 3
 ---
-The complete Cumulus NetQ solution contains several components that must be installed, including the NetQ applications, the database, and the NetQ Agents.
+The Cumulus NetQ software contains several components that must be installed, including the NetQ applications, the database, and the NetQ Agents.
 NetQ can be deployed in two arrangements:

 - All software components installed locally (the applications and database are installed as a single entity, called the *NetQ Platform*) running on the *NetQ On-premises Appliance* or *NetQ On-premises Virtual Machine (VM)*; known hereafter as the *on-premises solution*
 - Only the aggregation and forwarding application software installed locally (called the *NetQ Collector*) running on the *NetQ Cloud Appliance* or *NetQ Cloud VM*, with the database and all other applications installed in the cloud; known hereafter as the *cloud solution*